-Wilson Indiangrass is a native perennial, warm-season, bunchgrass with short rhizomes and rather coarse stems.
+Wilson Indiangrass originates from the Wilson County Area.
+It is a native perennial, warm-season, bunchgrass with short rhizomes and rather coarse stems.
 A robust, vigorous plant, 3-8 feet tall, with coarse leaves blue to pea-green colored and panicles 8-12 inches long, bronze to yellow colored.
 Flowers in late September and October and spreads by seed and rhizomes.
 Cold and drought tolerant; a very palatable grass.

 Our Texas Natives are certified "Selected Texas Native Germplasm" by the Texas Department of Agriculture.
 Each variety is of a specific ecotype of its species that was locally sourced from counties in Texas.